-That is, by restoring the natural, biogenic watershed/ catchment “sponge” where infiltration and percolation – detention functions – have been degraded through historic/ prehistoric human land uses.
-Not just upstream of the dams wrought by historical infrastructure, but especially upstream of inland California groundwater basins.
+That is, by restoring the natural, biogenic watershed/ catchment “sponge” where infiltration and percolation – detention functions – have been degraded through historic and prehistoric human land uses.
+Upstream of dams wrought by historical infrastructure, but especially upstream of inland California groundwater basins.
 And that will surely benefit humans, along with all other catchment denizens.

 We’re especially talking watershed uplands here – largely ignored over the past seven decades with respect to water quantity issues, despite that they are known fundamental to water quality.
 See Alternate Paradigms and especially Stream Networks vs Watersheds/ Catchments

-A complementary aim is to help spread awareness that allowing for expanded, restored riparian zones, restored meadows and other natural floodplains, will also greatly enhance water capture, detention and corresponding groundwater storage, as well as thwarting seawater intrusion – a notion still counterintuitive to many who dwell on the loss of water transpired by such wetland plants aka phreatophytes.
+Complementary to the focus on uplands, we aim to help spread awareness that allowing for expanded, restored riparian zones, restored meadows and other natural floodplains, will also greatly enhance water capture, detention and corresponding groundwater storage, as well as thwarting seawater intrusion – a notion still counterintuitive to many who dwell on the loss of water transpired by such wetland plants a.ka. phreatophytes.
 See Plants in an Ecohydrology Context.

 Please peruse this Rainfall to Groundwater site to learn more and consider supporting this truly sustainable approach as we strive to convince the recalcitrant powers that be.